iAM-AMR/iAM.AMR.DOC/source/model_building/meta_analysis_guidelines.rst

   * including between Campylobacter jejuni and Campylobacter spp.

-* across classes of antimicrobials (and sometimes even within an antimicrobial class)

-  * see :ref:`Rules for Combining Resistance Outcomes <model_building/meta_analysis_guidelines:Meta-Analysis Rules>` for more specific guidance

 * across classes or sub-classes of antimicrobials

   * see :ref:`Rules for Combining Resistance Outcomes <model_building/meta_analysis_guidelines:Meta-Analysis Rules>` for more specific guidance

+* across different units of analysis

+  * for example, data extracted from the text as % resistant isolates should not be combined with data extracted from the text as % resistant animals

 * across production stages (i.e. do not combine a factor applied at the farm with a factor applied at retail)

-  * this includes where the effective stage is the same, but the measurement is taken at a different stage.
+  * this includes where the effective stage (or stage of application) is the same, but the measurement is taken at a different stage.

 * across different factors

-  * this includes factors that are *similar* (i.e. two different ceftiofur use factors), but are **different due to their underlying methodologies** (for example, administration of ceftiofur at a dose of 5 mg/kg vs administration of ceftiofur at a dose of 30 mg/kg).
+  * this includes factors that are *similar* (i.e. two different ceftiofur use factors), but are **different due to their underlying methodologies** (for example, administration of ceftiofur at a subtherapeutic dose vs administration of ceftiofur at a therapeutic dose).

-When a measurement is available for the same factor, the same stage of production, the same food-animal and food-animal sub-population, pathogen, and antimicrobial (or sub-class of antimicrobial), as one or more others, they may be included in one of four types of meta-analysis:
+When a measurement is available for the same factor, the same stage of production, the same food-animal and food-animal sub-population, bacteria, antimicrobial (or sub-class of antimicrobial), and unit of analysis, as one or more others, they may be included in one of four types of meta-analysis:

 Within Study, Same Antimicrobial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~